cloudoperators/heureka/README.md

-# SAP Repository Template

-Default templates for SAP open source repositories, including LICENSE, .reuse/dep5, Code of Conduct, etc...
-All repositories on github.com/SAP will be created based on this template.

-## To-Do

-In case you are the maintainer of a new SAP open source project, these are the steps to do with the template files:

-- Check if the default license (Apache 2.0) also applies to your project.
-A license change should only be required in exceptional cases.
-If this is the case, please change the [license file](LICENSE).
-- Enter the correct metadata for the REUSE tool.
-See our [wiki page](https://wiki.one.int.sap/wiki/display/ospodocs/Using+the+Reuse+Tool+of+FSFE+for+Copyright+and+License+Information) for details how to do it.
-You can find an initial .reuse/dep5 file to build on.
-Please replace the parts inside the single angle quotation marks < > by the specific information for your repository and be sure to run the REUSE tool to validate that the metadata is correct.
-- Adjust the contribution guidelines (e.g. add coding style guidelines, pull request checklists, different license if needed etc.)
-- Add information about your project to this README (name, description, requirements etc).
-Especially take care for the <your-project> placeholders - those ones need to be replaced with your project name.
-See the sections below the horizontal line and [our guidelines on our wiki page](https://wiki.one.int.sap/wiki/pages/viewpage.action?pageId=3564976048#GuidelinesforGitHubHealthfiles(Readme,Contributing,CodeofConduct)-Readme.md) what is required and recommended.
-- Remove all content in this README above and including the horizontal line ;)

-***

 # Heureka

 ## Overview

-Heureka is a Security Posture Management Tool.
+Heureka is a Security Posture Management tool designed to manage the security issues in a complex technology landsacape.

 Heureka is commited to empower service owners with a central platform for proactive security management.
 It seamlessly integrates key components such as advanced patch management, intelligent SIEM analysis, and automated policy enforcement.

 It is also designed to address the critical compliance aspect as it is equipped with capabilities to track the end-to-end remediation process, thereby providing tangible compliance evidence.
 This approach to security posture management ensures a comprehensive and professional approach to maintaining robust security standards.

 ## Requirements and Setup